-On start-up (before the first phrase is read), if the file .ocamlinit exists in the current directory, its contents are read as a sequence of OCaml phrases and executed as per the #use directive described in section 14.2.
+On start-up (before the first phrase is read), the contents of initialization file are read as a sequence of OCaml phrases and executed as per the #use directive described in section 14.2.
 The evaluation outcode for each phrase are not displayed.

-If the current directory does not contain an .ocamlinit file, the file XDG_CONFIG_HOME/ocaml/init.ml is looked up according to the XDG base directory specification and used instead (on Windows this is skipped).
-If that file doesn't exist then an [.ocamlinit] file in the users' home directory (determined via environment variable HOME) is used if existing.
+The initialization file is the first found of: